mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public virtual void ChatInput(string text)

 Allows you to make anything happen whenever the player for this game inputs a message into the chat.

+### public virtual void UpdateMusic(ref int music)

+Allows you to determine what music should currently play.